Digital Mental Health Resources for LGBTQ+ and Allies

 National Alliance on Mental Illness

-NAMI has an entire section of its website dedicated to LGBTQ+ issues, including your risk factors and how you can find the right professional for help.
+NAMI has an entire section of its website dedicated to LGBTQ+ issues, including how you can find the right professional for mental health support.

 PFLAG

-PFLAG is one of the leading LGBTQ+ organizations and helps visitors find the support they need and gives them access to dozens of resources.
+PFLAG is one of the leading LGBTQ+ organizations and helps visitors find the support they need with access to dozens of resources.

 Crisis Text Line